-Remember that if you miss your connecting flight it can cause you some real problems.
-If both your arriving and connecting flight are with the same airlines, they are more likely to assist you as it was their own flight that caused you to miss your connection.
-However, if you are changing airlines then it will be harder to get the assistance you need as the airline of the connecting flight can rightly say that they are not to blame.
+Remember that if you miss your connecting flight, it can cause you some real problems.
+If both your arriving and connecting flight are with the same airline, they are more likely to assist you as it was their flight that caused you to miss your connection.
+However, if you are changing airlines, then it will be harder to get the assistance you need as the airline of the connecting flight can rightly say that they are not to blame.

 What you do at an airport during your layover depends on the length of your layover.
-Anything around the 2 hour mark means you really only have time to transit with maybe a quick meal and toilet stop.
+Anything around the 2-hour mark means you only have time to transit with maybe a quick meal and toilet stop.
 Remember to head to your gate as quickly as possible.

-A most reasonable layover time is that of 3-4 hours – it gives you time to actually wander around to see what is on offer.
-Remember to not get lost in the duty free shopping or restaurants.
+The most reasonable layover time is that of 3-4 hours – it gives you time to wander around to see what is on offer.
+Remember not to get lost in the duty-free shopping or restaurants.
 It is incredible how many flights I’ve been on when luggage is offloaded because passengers never boarded the plane on time.
-Best to stay in the region of your gate and set an alarm on your phone or watch for around 60 minutes before your flight, and when it goes off, time to head to the gate.
+Best to stay in the region of your gate and set the alarm on your phone or watch for around 60 minutes before your flight, and when it goes off, time to head to the gate.

-When organising my itinerary for very long haul routes (combined flying time of more than 15 hours) I try to organise a long layover of more than 10 hours so that I can leave the airport and head to a nearby hotel for a good night’s sleep.
+When organising my itinerary for very long haul routes (combined flying time of more than 15 hours), I try to arrange a long layover of more than 10-12 hours so that I can leave the airport and head to a nearby hotel for a good night’s sleep.
 If less than this time, I head to an airport lounge or a hotel within the airport, thus saving the need to pass through passport control and even more security checks and allowing me more sleep time.

 Set your Watch to Local Time

 Finally, though a small touch, it is an important one.
 As soon as the plane closes its doors, I switch my watch to the time of the destination.
-This is especially important if you have a connecting flight as if you are tired you may accidentally rely on your watch time and therefore, you may miss you flight.
-It also mentally helps you prepare for the time zone you are heading to, again as small but important factor in making your long haul travel a little bit easier.
+This is especially important if you have a connecting flight because if you are tired, you may accidentally rely on your watch time set to your home time and may miss your flight.
+It also mentally helps you prepare for the time zone you are heading to, again a small but essential factor in making your long haul travel a little bit easier.

 The Reality of Upgrades

 You will read on many websites about strategies to get upgraded to Business Class or First Class when flying long haul.
-However, speak to people who have worked in airlines and there are only two factors that will determine if you are upgraded:
+However, speak to people who have worked in airlines or airline loyalty programs, and there are only three factors that will determine if you are upgraded:

-- A member of the airline’s loyalty program on an overbooked flight – all airlines overbook their flights because of no shows.
-Problems occur on the rare instances when everyone actually does turn up.
-During this time you may be asked to give up your seat and take a later flight.
+A member of the airline’s loyalty program on an overbooked flight – all airlines overbook their flights because of no shows.
+Problems occur in rare instances when everyone does turn up.
+During this time, you may be asked to give up your seat and take a later flight.
 If you do, compensation may include the offer of a free return flight, monetary compensation or an upgrade on the next flight.
-If enough people don’t take the offer to move to a later flight, certain people in economy are upgraded to allow more people into that class of seats.
+If enough people don’t take the offer to move to a later flight, certain people in economy class are upgraded to allow more people into that class of seats.
 Preference is always given to members of the airline’s loyalty program, especially if they hold tier status.
-I have been given upgrades a number of times (including the photo above) and they always followed this scenario – an overbooked flight followed by an upgrade due to my loyalty program status.
+I have been given upgrades a number of times (including the photo above), and they almost always followed this scenario – an overbooked flight followed by an upgrade due to my membership in their loyalty program.

-If you do not fall into the above categories, the chance getting an upgrade is about the same as being struck by lightning.
-If you follow the link below you can read more about how to benefit from an airline’s loyalty program.Read more: Guide to Cheaper Travel
+If you do not fall into the above categories, the chance of getting an upgrade is about the same as being struck by lightning.
+If you follow the link below, you can read more about how to benefit from an airline’s loyalty program.Read more: Guide to Cheaper Travel